austings/Render-Experiments/README.md

 ![alt tag](https://github.com/austings/Render-Experiments/blob/master/pics/preview3.png)

 Shaders are compiled using OpenGL for Java.
-Below is an exerpt from the code that builds the shaders
+Below is the exerpt that builds the shaders out

 ```
 //Create shader program.
 Initializes shading properties for an item